microsoft/online-experimentation-metric-collections/README.md

 * Provision an online experimentation workspace.
 Follow  to set up your Online Experimentation.
 * Integrate with Azure App Configuration SDK to evaluate feature flags and instrument key events for metrics using track event.
 * Use the [azure/online-experimentation-deploy-metrics](https://github.com/Azure/online-experimentation-deploy-metrics) GitHub Action in your CI/CD workflows.
-* [For GenAI metrics] utilize an OpenTelemetry GenAI instrumentation library which follows the [OpenTelemetry semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
+* [For GenAI metrics] utilize an GenAI instrumentation library which follows the [OpenTelemetry GenAI semantic conventions](https://opentelemetry.io/docs/specs/semconv/gen-ai/).
-      - The current summary rule works with GenAI spans adhering to OpenTelemetry semantic version <= v1.28.
-As new (breaking) changes are released, this repository will be updated, summary rules for older semantic convention versions will be available in an [archive of summary rules for previous OTEL versions](./genai/archive-summary-rules/).
-      - Enrich with custom attribute `TargetingId` (required): Azure App Configuration's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation metrics.
+  - Enrich spans with custom attribute `TargetingId` (required): Azure App Configuration's TargetingId must be attached to GenAI traces in order to consume them for Online Experimentation metrics.
+* [For GenAI metrics] create a summary rule.
+  - This summary rule **must** write to table `AppEvents_CL` in order for output events to be consumed in metric computation.
+  - Except in advanced usage, we strongly recommend directly using the summary rule configuration in[`summaryrules.json`](./genai/summaryrules.json) which corresponds to the latest semantic conventions -- currently `v1.28`.
+  - As new (breaking) changes are released, summary rules for older semantic convention versions will be available in the [archive of summary rules for previous OTEL versions](./genai/archive-summary-rules/).

 ## Demo